 - Start with Denominator - 2.
-Check Patient Age: - a.
-If Patient Age on Date of Encounter is greater than or equal to 18 Years equals No during the performance period, do not include in Eligible Population.
-Stop Processing. - b.
-If Patient Age on Date of Encounter is greater than or equal to 18 Years equals Yes during the performance period, proceed to Check Encounter Performed. - 3.
-Check Encounter Performed: - a.
-If Encounter as Listed in the Denominator equals No, do not include in Eligible Population.
-Stop Processing. - b.
-If Encounter as Listed in the Denominator equals Yes, include in Eligible Population. - 4.
-Denominator Population: - a.
-Denominator Population is all Eligible Visits in the Denominator.
+Check Patients aged greater than or equal to 18 years on date of encounter. - a.
+If Patients aged greater than or equal to 18 years on date of encounter equals No, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Patients aged greater than or equal to 18 years on date of encounter equals Yes, proceed to Patient encounter during the performance period as listed in Denominator. - 3.
+Check Patient encounter during the performance period as listed in Denominator: - a.
+If Patient encounter during the performance period as listed in Denominator equals No, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Patient encounter during the performance period as listed in Denominator equals Yes, include in Eligible Population/Denominator. - 4.
+Denominator Population: - Denominator Population is all Eligible Visits in the Denominator.
 Denominator is represented as Denominator in the Sample Calculation listed at the end of this document.
-Letter d equals 80 visits in the Sample Calculation. - 5.
-Start Numerator - 6.
-Check Functional Outcome Assessment Documented as Positive AND Care Plan Documented: - a.
-If Functional Outcome Assessment Documented as Positive AND Care Plan Documented equals Yes, include in Data Completeness Met and Performance Met. - b.
-Data Completeness Met and Performance Met letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
-Letter a1 equals 10 visits in the Sample Calculation. - If Functional Outcome Assessment Documented as Positive AND Care Plan Documented equals No, proceed to Check Functional Outcome Assessment Documented, No Functional Deficiencies Identified, Care Plan Not Required. - 7.
-Check Functional Outcome Assessment Documented, No Functional Deficiencies Identified, Care Plan Not Required: - a.
-If Functional Outcome Assessment Documented, No Functional Deficiencies Identified, Care Plan Not Required equals Yes, include in Data Completeness Met and Performance Met. - b.
-Data Completeness Met and Performance Met letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
-Letter a equals 30 visits in the Sample Calculation. - c.
-If Functional Outcome Assessment Documented, No Functional Deficiencies Identified, Care Plan Not Required equals No, proceed to Check Functional Outcome Assessment Documented AND Care
+Letter d equals 80 visits in the Sample Calculation. - Start Numerator - 6.
+Check Functional outcome assessment documented as positive using a standardized tool AND a care plan is documented: - a.
+If Functional outcome assessment documented as positive using a standardized tool AND a care plan is documented equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
+Letter a1 equals 10 visits in the Sample Calculation. - b.
+If Functional outcome assessment documented as positive using a standardized tool AND a care plan is documented equals No, proceed to Functional outcome assessment using a standardized tool is documented, care plan not required. - 7.
+Check Functional outcome assessment using a standardized tool is documented, care plan not required: - a.
+If Functional outcome assessment using a standardized tool is documented, care plan not required equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
+Letter a2 equals 30 visits in the Sample Calculation. - b.
+If Functional outcome assessment using a standardized tool is documented, care plan not required equals No, proceed to Functional outcome assessment using a standardized tool is documented within the previous 30 days and a care plan is documented.